Learning, Classification, and Compression

 Problem sets and solutions

-There will be several problem sets for this course, which will help you better understand the lectures and prepare you for the exam.
-All the problem sets will be discussed in the discussion session, and the solutions will be uploaded afterwards.
+There will be several problem sets for this course, which will help you better understand the lectures and prepare you for the exam (See download link Problems + Solutions above).
+The following problem will be discussed in the discussion session:

 Parts of the notes relevant for the exam: